rollrat/swiss-tournament/README.md

 ## Summary

 This project is tournament simulation program under swiss-system tournament.
-You can find detail information in [this site](https://en.wikipedia.org/wiki/Swiss-system_tournament).
+You can find more detail information in [this site](https://en.wikipedia.org/wiki/Swiss-system_tournament).

 ## Contact Us